DiCamillo Bakery

 DiCamillo Bakery is an Italian American family-run bakery chain founded in 1920 in Niagara Falls, New York.
 It has locations in Niagara Falls, Williamsville, and Lewiston.
 It is known mainly for its biscotti.

 History

-The DiCamillo Bakery was founded by Tomaso and Addolorata DiCamillo in 1920 on 14th Street in Niagara Falls, NY.
+The DiCamillo Bakery was founded by Tomaso and Addolorata DiCamillo in 1920 on 14th Street.
 They were joined in business by their 11 children.

 DiCamillo’s was one of the first Italian bakeries to open in Niagara Falls.
 It operated in the basement of a three-story building, delivering bread to locals by horse-drawn wagons.
 In 1931, the bakery was bombed and was the subject of an armed attack after the eldest son Tom refused to pay protection money to the mob collector.

-Second generation 1940s1970s
+Second generation, 1940s1970s

 Tomaso DiCamillo died in 1941, leaving the family business in the hands of his four sons.
 In 1942, they moved the bakery from 14th Street to 20th Street where the bakery operated until 1976.

-By 1954, the company had three stores in Niagara Falls and offered a variety of products including traditional Italian bread and pizza, wedding and birthday cakes, doughnuts and éclairs.
+By 1954, the company had three stores in Niagara Falls and offered a variety of traditional pastries.